Ralf-Kraemer/OperationBabaYaga/readme.md

 2. Baba Yaga then "curses" each email address, without verifying its existence, by randomly signing it up to a European or Ukrainian newsletter, with news coverage of Putin's illegal and appalling invasion of Ukraine.

 3. Operation Baba Yaga is a humble and somewhat desperate attempt to pierce the veil of deception and censorship, that the ONF and their grunts are trying to create in and around Russia.
+It can sign up thousands of email addresses per day, and can run on any computer with Python 3.
+(VPN strongly recommended)

 4. The goal of Operation Baba Yaga is to widen the availability of critical and less biased information, particularly about Russian war crimes in Ukraine, and to support progressive, pacifist and democratic sentiments in Russia.